letsintegreat/GSoC-Proposal/README.md

 2. Redesign the issue page in order to show every piece of information we have regarding the issue.
 3. Ability to surf profiles of other users.
 4. Redesign the profile page in order to show every piece of information we have regarding the user.
-5. Use deep linking in order open specific web URLs right into the app.
+5. Use deep linking in order to open specific web URLs right into the app.
 6. Fix the report bug feature and add anonymous reporting.
 7. Dark theme!